unicode-org/cldr/docs/ldml/tr35-keyboards.md

 _Attribute:_ `locale` (required)

 This attribute represents the primary locale of the keyboard using BCP 47 [Unicode locale identifiers](tr35.md#Canonical_Unicode_Locale_Identifiers) - for example `"el"` for Greek.
 Sometimes, the locale may not specify the base language.
-For example, a Devanagari keyboard for many languages could be specified by BCP-47 code: `"mul-Deva"`.
-For further details, see [Keyboard IDs](#Keyboard_IDs).
+For example, a Devanagari keyboard for many languages could be specified by BCP-47 code: `"und-Deva"`.
+However, it is better to list out the languages explicitly using the [`locales`](#element-locales) element.

+For further details about the choice of locale ID, see [Keyboard IDs](#Keyboard_IDs).

 **Example** (for illustrative purposes only, not indicative of the real data)